Evaluation of music in Zambia: popularity

 Blacking (1962:4).

-IJzermans, Jan J. (2024) Amalimba.
-Music and related dance, text and ritual in a single area in Africa. https://amalimba.org/evaluation-of-music-in-zambia-popularity/
+IJzermans, Jan J. (2026) Amalimba.
+Music and related dance, text & ritual in one African region. https://amalimba.org/evaluation-of-music-in-zambia-popularity/

 TEST